 Sure, MongoDB has its perks, but with mongo shell as the out-of-the-box MongoDB interface, many longed for a spreadsheet view in MongoDB, similar to the familiar interface found in SQL databases.

-With Studio 3T’s MongoDB Table View, you can explore complex MongoDB collections without sacrificing performance.
+With Studio 3T’s MongoDB Table View, you can explore complex, nested MongoDB collections without sacrificing performance.

 Show embedded fields